BrianHGrant/jobMate/README.md

     d.
 Run 'rails db:test:prepare'
   5. Run 'rails server' to start local server
   6. Open 'localhost:3000' in your browser
+  7. For testing and demo purposes an example user has been created with seed data. email: john@test.com, password: 123456

 * Application instructions
   1. Your first step to adding anything into the database is to sign up a new profile.
   2. From the company profile page you may then enter in either jobs you are interested in or contacts.